trafiklab/trafiklab.se/content/docs/using-trafiklab-data/best-practices/keeping-api-keys-secret.md

 ## I have an open-source project

-**Dont hardcode your API key, but make sure it can be configured in a configuration file!**
+**Don't hardcode your API key, but make sure it can be configured in a configuration file!**

 Most projects have a separte properties file that isn't committed to the versioning system.
 In git, you can use the .gitignore file to exclude files from being committed.
 Save your key in a file that isn't comitted and explain how to